Get Prepared for Rewarding Careers in Education Outside of the Classroom with an Online Graduate Degree

 The Bureau of Labor Statistics reports that the number of jobs for instructional coordinators is projected to grow by a faster-than-average rate of 11% between 2016 and 2026.
 In 2017, the median salary for instructional coordinators was $63,750.† The “instructional coordinator” job title is a term that encompasses instructional designers, staff development specialists, directors of instructional materials, and educational consultants, specialists, and technologists.

-The U.S. Department of Education reports that the United States ranks 25th in the world in early education enrollment for children.
-Statistics reveal that fewer than three in ten 4-year-olds are enrolled in a high-quality preschool program.
-Multiple studies document that children who have rich early-learning experiences are better prepared to thrive in kindergarten and beyond.‡
+The U.S. Department of Education reports that the United States ranks as one of the lowest in the world in early education enrollment for children.
+Statistics reveal that only 67% of 3-to-5-year-olds in the U.S. are enrolled in a high-quality preschool program.‡ Multiple studies document that children who have rich early-learning experiences are better prepared to thrive in kindergarten and beyond.§

 As states become increasingly responsible for early childhood education, the credentials required to teach will become more rigorous, creating a demand for educators with an early childhood education master’s degree.
 These graduate-trained professionals will be skilled to interpret policy and secure funding for early childhood programs.

 Preschool administrators and preschool teachers each have a projected job growth of 11% from 2016 to 2026.**

 The Richard W. Riley College of Education and Leadership at Walden University, an accredited university with online degree programs, offers many opportunities for specializing in the field of early childhood education: